The RSE in HPC workshop will be held in conjunction with SC21, as a hybrid (on-site and virtual) event.

 - Providing mentoring and training for RSEs

-These papers will not be part of the SC proceedings, but we will ask the authors of accepted submissions to self-publish their submissions (after revisions, if they so choose) to an archival repository (e.g., Zenodo, figshare, OSF).
-Our website will then provide links to those self-published documents.
+These papers will not be part of the SC proceedings, but the authors of accepted submissions will be asked to self-publish their submissions (after revisions, if they so choose) to an archival repository (e.g., Zenodo, figshare, OSF).
+The RSE website will then provide links to those self-published documents.
 Some submitters will be invited to present their papers at the workshop as lightning talks or to participate as panelists where appropriate.

-We particularly encourage submissions from first-time conference presenters, and from members of groups that have historically been underrepresented in the HPC community.
+Submissions from first-time conference presenters, and from members of groups that have historically been underrepresented in the HPC community are particularly encouraged.

 Papers and discussion topics should be submitted via https://submissions.supercomputing.org/?page=Submit&id=SC21WorkshopRSEHPC2021Submission&site=sc21.